Call of Duty websites:

 Documentation of Personas, current and planned site flows and information architecture

-Primary designer creating A/B testing, generating surveys, and running UR, competitive analysis and tracking design quality metrics
+Primary researcher creating A/B testing experie, generating surveys, and running UR, competitive analysis and tracking design quality metrics

 Tools: